-Validation Requirement: plications ich require s: What information is required: Relevant Policy: Guidance new and-climate-change/climate-change/climate-adaptation/surface- London Plan: SI statutory technical velopments that et the following water-flooding/london-sustainable-drainage-proforma 12, SI 13 standards for sustainable drainage crit eria: SUDS strategy should include: London systems 1 Sites of one • identification of flood risk & existing surface water drainage for Sustainable (publishing.service.g hectare or the site; Drainage Action ov.uk) greater in Flood assessment of existing run-off rates and volumes; Plan CIRIA's SUDs manual Zone 1 (low calculation of greenfield run-off rates; ICE's SUDs route probability). calculation of proposed run-off rates and volumes: maps All new development (including proposal of measures for managing, restricting and discharging surface water from the site by using SuDS and accounting for climate change: NPPG SUDs minor development and changes of use) in Flood Zones 2 (medium probability) and demonstration of how the drainage hierarchy options have been followed, an explanation of why particular SuDS features have been proposed selected and a full, technical justification as to why certain SuDS features have been excluded; multifunctional benefits of the sustainable drainage system including green infrastructure, reduction of causes and impacts of flooding onsite and elsewhere; and Building Regulations Part H: drainage and waste disposal.
-Read section H3 rainwater drainage.
-3 Flood Zone 3 (high probability).
-Land within Flood Zone 1 plans for operation and maintenance of the proposed SuDS features throughout the lifetime of the development, including the owner of this maintenance schedule It may not be necessary to submit the SUDS proforma if all the You can follow Water UK's Design and Construction Guidance to design which has critical drainage problems (as information required in the SuDS proforma is contained in the separate Sustainable Drainage Strategy.
-Please state clearly near the top of your Strategy document if there are any sections of the and construct SuDS.
+Validation Requirement: Applications which require this: What information is required: Relevant Policy: Guidance All new developments that meet the following criteria: 1 Sites of one hectare or greater in Flood Zone 1 (low probability).
+2 All new development (including minor development and changes of use) in Flood Zones 2 (medium probability) and Flood Zone 3 (high probability).
+3 Land within Flood Zone 1 which has critical drainage and-climate-change/climate-change/climate-adaptation/surface- water-flooding/london-sustainable-drainage-proforma SUDS strategy should include: identification of flood risk & existing surface water drainage for the site; assessment of existing run-off rates and volumes; calculation of greenfield run-off rates; calculation of proposed run-off rates and volumes: proposal of measures for managing, restricting and discharging surface water from the site by using SuDS and accounting for climate change: demonstration of how the drainage hierarchy options have been followed, an explanation of why particular SuDS features have been proposed selected and a full, technical justification as to why certain SuDS features have been excluded; multifunctional benefits of the sustainable drainage system including green infrastructure, reduction of causes and impacts of flooding onsite and elsewhere; and plans for operation and maintenance of the proposed SuDS features throughout the lifetime of the development, including the owner of this maintenance schedule It may not be necessary to submit the SUDS proforma if all the information required in the SuDS proforma is contained in the separate Sustainable Drainage Strategy.
+Please state clearly near London Plan: SI 12, SI 13 London Sustainable Drainage Action Plan statutory technical standards for sustainable drainage systems (publishing.service.g ov.uk) CIRIA's SUDs manual ICE's SUDs route mapsNPPG SUDsBuilding Regulations Part H: drainage and waste disposal.
+Read section H3 rainwater drainage.You can follow Water UK's Design and Construction Guidance to design and construct SuDS.